 As the velocity and vectors of fraud and money laundering have accelerated, companies look for relief.
 Increased costs for regulatory compliance, in combination with increased opportunities for automation and digitization, have thus led to the emergence of RegTech.
 And RegTech (the collective name for SaaS- and cloud-based solutions that help manage regulatory processes in an automated, safer and cost-effective way) can provide true relief from the complexity of keeping up.

 Cracking the AML problem

 So far so good.
 However, based on Cognizant’s experience, most banks and financial services firms are using platforms for AML transaction monitoring that were deployed in some form or version before the global financial crisis.
 They were built in a time before the ascendancy of the open-API mindset, and without the operating models or architecture that would support a mesh of AI/machine learning-powered RegTech solutions.

 What should bankers do then?
 Together with Microsoft, Cognizant is rethinking the blueprint and recommends a concerted approach, built on cloud, as the only way to crack the accelerating AML problem.
-We have gathered our insights in this free eBook where we describe the structure, tools and framework required for effective AML transaction monitoring, together with examples from customers we have worked with.

 To learn more, please visit Cognizant’s cloud section.